 The last stage would be the exogen stage.
 It is alternatively called the new hair phase.
 At this stage, the old and new hair continue to grow.
 There’s hope yet!
 As old hairs fall off, new hair begins to regrow anew.

 But there are a couple of problems.

-Firstly, as we age, the resting phase begins to stretch out longer and the growth stages begins to shorten.
+Firstly, as we age, the resting phase begins to stretch out longer while the growth stages begins to shorten.

 As if aging alone is not enough, nature has given a generous percentage of the population various forms of hair loss to contend with.

 For most people going thorough hair loss, they would usually fall somewhere in the Norwood (men) or Ludwig (women) scale of hair loss.